brianadams2337/containerstore-demo/.changeset/early-berries-film.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Added SEO data for basket.
+[Basket] Added structured data and metadata to the basket page for improved SEO performance.